 I haven’t hidden the fact that my mental health took an absolute battering this year.
-I quit my job as it was making me really unwell.
-I needed to seek help to try and help me work through my crazy headspace.
+Quitting my job and seeking help was needed, to keep my mental health intact.

 Many times, I have felt like I have lost myself, yet running has always allowed me to feel normal, happy and find some clarity in my thoughts.

 My fuzzy head has felt so full at times and completely overwhelming.
 My thoughts have been negative and at times very dark, yet running allowed me to escapes from these thoughts.
 It helped me clear my head and see how irrational some of my darker thoughts were.

 My mental health is still not 100% but I am working on that and will continue to work on it every day, but I’m ok with that.
 Even at the age of 42, I feel I am still a work in progress and for the first time in a while I am excited to see where the journey takes me.

 I am still seeking ‘the’ job, which is scary at times, but who knows where I will end up???
 I’m just glad that I will have running there with me as I go.

 In some ways I am happy to see the back of 2019, yet I know it has, as always, taught me some great lessons.
 I haven’t got a list of definitive goals for the year yet, but I plan to sit down and have a good think about what it is I want to achieve in 2020.

 So, as soon as I return home from my holiday, Manchester Marathon training will commence and I am really looking forward to that.
 Yes I actually am!

 What are you training for in 2020?